frederic-perez/AmE-dictionary/data/dictionary.md

 __interpolate__ _v_ :astonished: To alter (a text) by the insertion of new matter, especially deceptively or without authorization. _Syn_ falsify _He interpolated a lot of spurious matter into the manuscript._
 __interpunct__ _n_
 __interrelate__ _v_ :two::astonished::hammer:
-__intersperse__ _v_ :nine: (interspersed) __1__ To distribute among other things at intervals: _interspersed red and blue tiles on the walls; intersperse praise with constructive criticism._ __2__ To supply or diversify with things distributed at intervals: _interspersed lamp fixtures on the large ceiling; a newspaper section that was interspersed with advertisements._
+__intersperse__ _v_ :nine::m: /in-ter-SPERSS/ (interspersed) __1__ To place or insert something at intervals in or among other things.
+To distribute among other things at intervals: _interspersed red and blue tiles on the walls; intersperse praise with constructive criticism._ _The author has interspersed the guidebook with pictures of the different animals tourists might encounter on the safari._ __2__ To supply or diversify with things distributed at intervals: _interspersed lamp fixtures on the large ceiling; a newspaper section that was interspersed with advertisements._
 __intertwine__
 __intertwined__
 __intervene__ _v_ :two::hammer: